VItaliiRudenko/sports_hub_ruby_skeleton/README.md

 ## Dependencies

-- Docker
-- Docker Compose
+- Rancher

-The mentioned dependencies can be installed using the official documentation [here](https://docs.docker.com/compose/install/).
+You can install Rancher by following the [Rancher Quick Start Guide](https://ranchermanager.docs.rancher.com/pages-for-subheaders/quick-start-guide)

 ## Setup and Running the Application